Ensono/amido.github.io/docs/workloads/azure/data/getting_started/etl_pipelines_deployment_azure.md

 ## Deploy new workload in further environments

 It is recommended in any Stacks data platform that processes for deploying and releasing to further should be agreed and documented, ensuring sufficient review and quality assurance of any new workloads.
-The template CI/CD pipelines provided are based upon two platform environments (non-prod and prod) - but these may be amended depending upon the specific requirements of your project and organisation.
+The template CI/CD pipelines provided are based upon two platform environments (nonprod and prod) - but these may be amended depending upon the specific requirements of your project and organisation.

 In the example pipeline templates:

-* Deployment to the non-prod environment is triggered on a feature branch when a pull request is open
+* Deployment to the non-production (nonprod) environment is triggered on a feature branch when a pull request is open
-* Deployment to the prod environment is triggered on merging to the `main` branch, followed by manual approval of the release step.
+* Deployment to the production (prod) environment is triggered on merging to the `main` branch, followed by manual approval of the release step.